 I like music, a lot.
 Nietzsche said:

-"Without music, life would be a mistake."Music has helped me get through some tough times, but it also can lead you astray as not every songwriter makes the best decisions in his or her own life.
+Music has helped me get through some tough times, but it also can lead you astray as not every songwriter makes the best decisions in his or her own life.
 None the less a lot of songwriters found there way into my quotation collection.
 My more recent writings on music will of course appear on my blog.